comscore

 • facebook

 I realised my Aadhaar card was missing while I was travelling back home after a short trip.
 Somewhere between changing trains and getting my wallet out several times, it had vanished.
-At first, I thought it must be at home, but unfortunately, it wasn’t! news Also Read: Will your Aadhaar card be invalid after June 14?
-Know the truth
+At first, I thought it must be at home, but unfortunately, it wasn’t! news Also Read: How to get Aadhaar card without OTP: Complete process guide

 We all know the importance of the Aadhaar card as it isn’t just another ID anymore.
 It’s linked to my bank account, SIM, taxes, pretty much everything.
 The moment I was sure the card was gone, I checked whether my mobile number was still linked to Aadhaar.
 Thankfully, it was.
-That one detail made everything simpler. news Also Read: What happens to Aadhaar card after the demise of holder?
+That one detail made everything simpler. news Also Read: How to check PAN Card status online using Aadhaar, name, mobile number

 To get the duplicate one as soon as possible, I visited UIDAI website and realised that getting a duplicate Aadhaar was much easier than I expected.
-Within minutes, I realised that losing the physical card doesn’t really matter, your Aadhaar number is what counts. news Also Read: How to order Aadhaar PVC Card online in 7 simple steps
+Within minutes, I realised that losing the physical card doesn’t really matter, your Aadhaar number is what counts. news Also Read: Aadhaar card update rules 2026: Do you know you can change DOB and Gender only once in a lifetime

 How I retrieved my Aadhaar online